splorp/npds-tracker-server/readme.md

 + [VR] Fixed GET method - now returns DTD HTML 2.0 compliant pages
 + [VR] Rewrote internal storage of records - is now good and extensible
-+ [VR] Now we store time server last checked, and server status
++ [VR] Now we store time client last checked and its status
 + [VR] Implemented QueryMethod function for finding a record when we do a REGDN - could also use this method for an possible SRCH command later

 ### 0.0.2